dkovacs24/ReviOS_faq/docs/upgrade.md

 ### Possible issues

-If you get the error `Unable to create required installation folder // Error code: 0x8030002F`, and you have done everything according to the guide in step 1, a **restart** usually solves it.
+If you get the error `Unable to create required installation folder // Error code: 0x8030002F`, and you have done everything according to the guide, a **restart** usually solves it.

 ![upgrade_img1_error.png](img/upgrade/upgrade_img1_error.png){.center}

 If a reboot has not solved this issue for you, you are probably affected by an issue in Windows itself.
 You can try the following steps in order.

 1. If you copied the files from the mounted ISO or used WinRAR before, **try [7-Zip](https://www.7-zip.org/)** for extraction and then run the `upgrade.bat` again.
 2. Run the `setup.exe` directly, instead of using the `upgrade.bat`.
+And select not to install updates, although it seems like this setting does not affect the upgrading of ReviOS.
 3. Try **step 1** from [this guide](https://windowsreport.com/unable-create-required-installation-folder/#1).
 This must be a last resort, since it will give access to the `Local` folder inside `AppData` for everyone and everything.

-If none of these steps have solved the issue, you will have to do a clean installation.
+If none of these steps have solved the issue, you will have to do a [clean installation](install.md).
 Upgrading **will not work on your machine**.

 ## Step 4: Finalizing